johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 with mostly static computer generated images having sharp contours, so for low-res they used the same trick as most consoles of the era: they simply just sent the display either all-even or all-odd fields, rather than alternating between even and odd.
-The result is a completely static 50 (60) FPS image --- but the scanlines now only have half the "density" vertically, so to speak, which is the main contributing factor for the famous "scanline" look.
-Scanlines are much more noticeable on NTSC because of its ~17% reduced vertical resolution compared to PAL, which causes the lines making up the image to be placed further apart (incidentally, this explains why scanline-fetishism seems to be more rampant in American retro-gaming circles nowadays...)
+The result is a completely static 50 (60) FPS image, but the scanlines now only have half the "density" vertically, so to speak, which is the main contributing factor for the famous "scanline" look.
+Scanlines are much more noticeable on NTSC because of its ~17% reduced vertical resolution compared to PAL, which causes the lines making up the image to be placed further apart (incidentally, this explains why certain forms scanline-fetishism seems to be more rampant in American retro-gaming circles nowadays...)